KojoRising/CKA_Prep/02-Core_Concepts.md

 2) Kube-Proxy - Allows communication between worker nodes
     - Has rules that ensure worker nodes' containers can communicate with each other

-3) Container Runtime - Allows for container-related tasks (pulling/pushing images, etc.)
+3) Container Runtime - Allows for contain**er-related tasks (pulling/pushing images, etc.)

 ## B) Etcd | In-Depth